 Here is how I approach treatment with my MCAS patients:

 - Eat a low-histamine diet: Remove alcohol, smoked and cured meat, tinned fish, pickled and fermented foods, berries (strawberries being one of the worst culprits), citrus, nuts, chocolate, dairy, spinach, yeast, soy sauce, tomatoes and tomato products, preservatives, and vinegar.
 Stop eating leftover food.
 This will only reduce the incoming histamine and won’t affect the mast cell overactivity within the cells of the body.
+A comprehensive guide regarding the low-histamine diet can be found here.

 - Promote good gut health: Cut back on gut-damaging and inflammatory foods, and increase probiotics.
 Use a DAO enzyme, which goes under the generic name Umbrellux DAO – two tablets, 20 minutes before each meal.